 When it comes to direct strength carryover, the principle of specificity seems to ring true for the above exercises.
-To improve the bench press, you need to bench press, and conversely the same logic applies for the lying barbell triceps press.
-However, it was interesting that the group who performed the multi-joint + single-joint saw greater improvements that it’s counterpart.
+To improve the bench press, you need to bench press; conversely, the same logic applies to the lying barbell triceps press.
+However, it was interesting that the group that performed the multi-joint + single-joint saw greater improvements than its counterpart.
 This is interesting food for thought for those who do pre-exhaust exercises.

-Another interesting takeaway was the discrepancy in the triceps across the three heads.
-The triceps as a whole grew in pretty much every group to some degree, but the heads varied pretty greatly.
-For example, the lateral triceps head saw significantly more growth when the bench press was involved in training, while the long and medial head saw the most gains following the lying barbell triceps press.
+In the research, there was a discrepancy in the triceps across the three heads.
+The triceps grew in pretty much every group to some degree, but the heads varied greatly.
+For example, the lateral triceps head saw significantly more growth when the bench press was involved in training.
+The long and medial head saw the most gains following the lying barbell triceps press.

 Researchers suggest that the reasoning for the variance in triceps head activation was due to the long head being a biarticulate muscle (a muscle that crosses two joints) versus the medial and lateral head, which are not biarticulate muscle and are pure elbow flexors.

-The long head is shortened during the bench press and this could suggest the lower gains when only using bench press.
-Remember though, this was a fairly untrained population, so that’s important to keep in mind when reading the above.
+The long head is shortened during the bench press, which could suggest lesser gains when only using the bench press.
+Remember, though.
+This was a fairly untrained population, so that’s important to keep in mind when reading the above.

-At the end of the day, if you want to improve on a specific exercise, then you need to train and practice that exercise.
-If you want to create well-rounded growth, then it’s probably a good idea to use both multi-joint and single-joint exercises, as they can provide different stimuli.
-What’s most important is that you’re using exercises in a strategic fashion that has intent and accounts for muscle function and context of goals.
+At the end of the day, if you want to improve on a specific exercise, you need to train and practice that exercise.
+If you want to create well-rounded growth, it’s probably a good idea to use multi-joint and single-joint exercises, as they can provide different stimuli.
+Most importantly, you’re using exercises in a strategic fashion that has the intent and accounts for muscle function and your specific goals.